BushLife - Day Hiking Hero

 Shelter: Be Prepared to Bunker Down

-As to emergency shelter is a hiking necessities – a lightweight emergency blanket can be a lifesaver if you happen to get caught out in the cold or wet weather.
-This simple piece of equipment can help keep you warm and dry until help arrives.
+An emergency shelter is a day hiking necessity – a lightweight emergency blanket like the Arcturus Survival Tarp can be a lifesaver if you happen to get caught out in the cold or wet weather.
+It’s a simple piece of equipment that can help keep you warm and dry until help arrives and no, it’s not your thin foil.
+Check out our post as to why you shouldn’t rely on the typical space blanket.

 Headlamp, Flashlight: Don’t Get Caught Without One

-Carrying a headlamp or flashlight is essential, even if you don’t plan on being out after dark.
+Carrying a headlamp (Petzl is a trustworthy brand and one that we use) or flashlight is a hiking trail essential, even if you don’t plan on being out after dark.
 You never know what might cause a delay, and being able to see in the dark can help prevent accidents and keep you safe.

 Fire Starting Kit: For Warmth and Survival

-From boiling water to cooking food or warming up, a fire kit is a must for ANY outdoor adventure, let alone a hike.
+From boiling water to cooking food or warming up, a fire starter kit is a must for ANY outdoor adventure, let alone a day hike.
 Your survival fire kit should include stormproof matches, a lighter wrapped with duct tape, tinder, a candle, a stainless steel straw, a Ferro Rod, and a vaseline-dipped cotton ball.
 Don’t just carry these items – learn to master your fire skills if you haven’t already.
-You can even make a fire in the snow!
+DYK, you can even make a fire in the snow!

-On your belt, you should always carry a multi-tool, which is very handy.
+A multitool is not just for preppers and campers, hikers should carry one on their belt too.
 Something like the Leatherman Signal is a smart carry.
-Its features include a safety whistle, Ferro Rod, hammer, saw, awl, etc. A multi-tool like this will get you out of most situations.
+Its features include a safety whistle, Ferro Rod, hammer, saw, awl, etc. A multi-tool like this will get you out of most emergency situations.
 It also fits nicely in the hand and is big enough to work with.
-Don’t go hiking with tiny multi-tools – they are completely and utterly useless.
+Don’t go day hiking with tiny multi-tools – they are completely and utterly useless.

-Have you ever hiked the woods unprepared and regretted it?
-Share your experience with us in the comments below!
-And don’t forget to share with a fellow hiker who needs a few day hiking tips!
+👉 Have you ever been unprepared on a hike and lived to tell the tale?
+Share your story in the comments below!
+And share with a friend who needs these essential hiking tips!

 Bookmark this post on Pinterest for future reference!